 Combining the impact of the interventions could result in healthcare resource utilisation (HCRU) savings of £4b across the five chronic conditions.
-By focusing on cost savings from CVD, CKD, and dementia alone, the total gross HCRU savings amounted to £2.3b, representing 11% of baseline HCRU costs for these three conditions in 2023/24.
+By focusing on cost savings from CVD, CKD, and dementia alone (and excluding obesity due to likely overlap), the total gross HCRU savings amounted to £2.3b, representing 11% of baseline HCRU costs for these three conditions in 2023/24.